This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Lump or bulge in the fractured area

-- Your child supports his or her arm with the other hand to decrease pain
+- Support of the arm with the other hand to decrease pain

 Seek care immediately if:

 - Your child's shoulder, arm, hand, or fingers turn blue or white, or feel cold or numb.

 - Your child's pain is worse, even after he or she takes pain medicine.

 - Your child's sling feels tight, or he or she has increased swelling.

 - Your child cannot move his or her fingers.

 - Your child's sling or wrap comes off or gets damaged.